skellis46/finger-pointing-moon/case-for-support.md

 _1. limits_

-- OUTPUT 1: authentic movement: speculative and/or experimental documentation practices through writing and still and moving images [2] RES
+- OUTPUT 1: authentic movement: speculative and/or experimental documentation practices through writing and still and moving images **contribution here is more 'pure' practice-research in that it will be contributing directly through the practice to that community** [2] RES
 - OUTPUT 2: third-person scholarly article [2] about epistemic limits - in collaboration with philosopher Katherine Hawley?
 Anna Pakes?
 [2] RES
 - OUTPUT 3: _Unforgettable_ exhibition [2] DEV
 - OUTPUT 4: _The Un/knowable Body_ exhibition [2] DEV